 Customers are getting overloaded with various chat, email options, notification systems and the like.
 Oftentimes, users can complicate the situation themselves.
 This means that critical messages often get lost in the mix.
 The solution?
-Empower employees to make their own decisions according to situation.
+Inspire employees to make their own decisions according to situation.

 Organizations that rely on a number of systems have their customer information spread far and wide.
 As a result, companies are attracted to centralized customer platforms that can offer a better support experience.
 In the end, the customer experience ends up suffering.